F0lak/dm_open_ref/ref/var/tmp.md

 is loaded, if they are already logged into the game they will be immediately reassigned to that just-loaded, older mob with a `Login()` call, while the mob they\'re supposed to be using will have `Logout()` called.
-Thus they\'ll appear to \"rollback\" to an earlier state.
+Thus they\'ll appear to "rollback" to an earlier state.

 If your game accidentally falls into this trap, don\'t panic!